Travelling with prams and young children

 Prams should be placed where they are not in the way of other passengers or staff.

-If you have any concerns or need assistance, ask transport staff to assist.
+If you have any concerns or need assistance, ask transport staff.

 Safety guide for each mode